Northern Breed Group

 Disqualification: Complete lack of pigment.

-EYES - Well opened and roundish in shape, with tight fitting, black eye rims.
+Well opened and roundish in shape, with tight fitting, black eye rims.
 The iris is dark ochre in color.

 Eliminating Fault: Wall eyes.